JvanKatwijk/qt-dab/README.md

 The subdirectories contain a ".pro" file with configuration informtion for use with "qmake", and a *CMakeLists.txt* file with configuration information for use with cmake.

 - :information_source: Qt-DAB uses - as the name suggests - the Qt framework,
-for the time being still the version 5, it uses further the Qwt library and the gcc compiler suite.
+for the time being still the version 5, it uses further the Qwt (version 6.2) library and the gcc compiler suite.

 For compiling and installing Qt-DAB on Ubuntu 20, I load the required libraries as given below: